preparing for an interview as a civil engineer?learn more

 It's more than expected these days that interviewers will ask some common behavioural questions such as: "How have you overcome obstacles?
 How have you dealt with conflict in team settings?
 How do you prioritise your workload to meet deadlines?
 What are the process improvements you have made in your recent position?"

 You're not alone if you're drawing a blank right now.

-While there are many online resources to prepare answers and examples, here's Randstad's take on answering the five most common behavioural interview questions from our long history of placing candidates in their dream roles:
+While there are many online resources to prepare answers and examples for behavioural interviews, here's Randstad's take on answering the five most common behavioural interview questions from our long history of placing candidates in their dream roles: